Alpha Kappa Alpha Sorority, Incorporated ®

 The Chapter has also strengthened our presence in the community through collaborative partnership for greater impact.
 For example, the chapter partners with AARP to hosts our annual Christmas holiday luncheon for seniors.
 See our list of community partners - we honor those who are passionate about being of service to others.

 In 2020, the Chapter implemented the Excellence Program Targets by volunteering hours tutoring and mentoring students; providing meals, numerous school supplies and educational workshops to residents of the chapter's three adopted shelters; participating in an HBCU College Fair; creating new cultural arts programs for youth and seniors; and starting a series of webinars to help members with financial and health issues impacting African-American women.
 Additionally, the Chapter has donated shoes to Soles4Souls and eyeglasses to the Lions Club.
-Zeta Chi Omega currently has about 400 members and Robin G. McCoy is the current Basileus.
+Zeta Chi Omega currently has about 400 members and Crystal D. Lander is the current Basileus.